Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-Fiorenza Corner and Teodosia Scripiana built a church and monastery to St Mary of the Angels, given to Fra Bonaventura degli Emmanueli and his Capuchins in 1541.
-They were expelled five years later by the heretic Fra Bernadino Occhino, they found refuge in the nearby monastery of Sant'Angelo, returning in 1548 when the monastery was destroyed and the heretic expelled.
+Fiorenza Corner and Teodosia Scripiana built a church and hermitage dedicated to Santa Maria degli Angeli, which was given to Fra Bonaventura degli Emmanueli and his Capuchins in 1541.
+They were expelled five years later by the heretic Fra Bernadino Ochino, finding refuge in the nearby (now lost) monastery of Sant'Angelo, and then returning here in 1548 when the monastery was destroyed and the heretic expelled.

 The Festival of the Redentore, giving thanks for the end of the plague, continues.
 Every year on the third Sunday in July a bridge on barges is built from the Zattere so that Venetians can make the pilgrimage previously lead by the Doge and the Signoria.
+This ritual had been added to the Dogal calendar just months after the laying of the first stone.
 The festival is also famous for the fireworks the night before.

 Interior